polkadot-js/docs/docs/substrate/constants.md

 ### maxCalls: `u32`
 - **interface**: `api.consts.lottery.maxCalls`
 - **summary**:    The max number of calls available in a single lottery.

+### maxGenerateRandom: `u32`
+- **interface**: `api.consts.lottery.maxGenerateRandom`
+- **summary**:    Number of time we should try to generate a random number that has no modulo bias.
+The larger this number, the more potential computation is used for picking the winner,  but also the more likely that the chosen winner is done fairly.

 ### palletId: `PalletId`
 - **interface**: `api.consts.lottery.palletId`